javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 In `transition-delay` we can specify the delay *before* the animation.
 For instance, if `transition-delay` is `1s` and `transition-duration` is `2s`, then the animation starts 1 second after the property change and the total duration will be 2 seconds.

 Negative values are also possible.
 Then the animation is shown immediately, but the starting point of the animation will be after given value (time).
-For example, if `transition-delay` is `-1s` and `transition-duration` is `2s`, then animation starts from the halfway point and total duration will be 1 second.
+For example, if `transition-delay` is `-1s` and `transition-duration` is `2s`, then the animation starts from the halfway point and the total duration will be 1 second.

 Here the animation shifts numbers from `0` to `9` using CSS `translate` property: